 I went from being unable to walk down stairs without pain in my 20s to working on complex movement tricks in my late 30s.

 I went from constant pain and tingling in my hands to writing articles like this.

 These days, I get frustrated trying to learn physically challenging movements and positions, but I no longer feel frustrated that my body is breaking down before its time.
 I get annoyed that my growing son has more energy reserves than I do, but I rest with a smile knowing that I can show him how to move right and feel right for the long term.

 My chronic pain is not destroying my life.
-And it's not destroying my family's.
+And it's not destroying the lives of my family members.

-This is only possible because I chose a meaning that gave me a productive strategy.
+This is only possible because I chose a perspective on my pain that led me to a productive strategy for dealing with it.
 I saw that every other meaning led to the same conclusion ("you’re broken and done for").
 I chose to believe that there was something I could do to help myself.
 And over time, I did.

 This same perspective has helped thousands help themselves.
 And I hope it helps you, wherever you are on your journey out of chronic pain.